 After being trained to become a church planter and presenting my idea for a recovery church designed to reach the most broken of us, I was denied funding based on the marriage and divorce issue.
 Shot down again.

 I felt utterly defeated.
-But I refused to give up on the vision God gave me.
+But I refused and still refuse to give up on the vision God gave me.
 Where God guides, He provides.
 God gifted me with the ability to speak publicly and preach.
 He gifted me with knowledge and empathy for people that suffer from the hardest of life’s conditions.
 He blessed me with an education but best of all God gave me an angel to be the one to serve beside me.
 She has the tenacity of an Olympic gold medalist.
 She is absolutely unstoppable and a blessing when it comes to working with the many young ladies we have encountered needing that motherly loving touch.

-The end game is this: Dont let anyone tell you you cant serve God by loving others and if God has provided miracle after miracle in our lives He will do the same for you.
+The Holy Spirit is our teacher, God is our protector and Christ is our strength.
+Do not let anyone tell you you can’t serve God by loving others in whatever role He calls you to.
+God has provided miracle after miracle in our lives.
+He will do the same for you too.
 We keep what we have by giving it away.
 12th step philosophy.

 Call me Sinner.
 This reminds me that my recovery, empowerment to serve God and others.
 Also that salvation is by Gods grace only.
 Today, I wouldn’t have it any other way.

 CHOOSING PEACE AND LOVE OVER PAIN There is so much discontent in the world today. [...]